-Glossary Of Key Indicators In Standard & Poor's Sovereign Rating Methodology Definitions es Key Indicators Total US dollar market value of goods and services produced by resident factors of production, divided by population.
-Percent change in constant-price per capita GDP.
-Average percent change in index of prices of a representative set of consumer goods bought by a typical household on a regular basis.
-Percent change in outstanding resident depository institution claims (at year end) on the resident private sector and nonfinancial public sector enterprises (NFPEs).
+Terms Definitions Economic And Monetary Scor es Key Indicators GDP per capita (USD) Total US dollar market value of goods and services produced by resident factors of production, divided by population Real GDP per capita (% change) Percent change in constant-price per capita GDP.
+Consumer price index (% change) Average percent change in index of prices of a representative set of consumer goods bought by a typical household on a regular basis.
+Domestic claims (% change) Percent change in outstanding resident depository institution claims (at year end) on the resident private sector and nonfinancial public sector enterprises (NFPEs).
 May include claims by resident non-depository institutions, where these institutions are of systemic importance.
-The monetary base consists of local currency in circulation plus the monetary authority's local currency liabilities to other depository corporations.
-The latter normally consists of these depository institutions deposits at the central bank plus central bank securities that can be used in satisfying reserve requirements, though there are national differences in definitions. = Proceeds from exports of goods and services + factor income earned by residents from nonresidents + official and private transfers to residents from nonresidents.
-In which: Factor income = compensation of employees + investment income earned by residents from nonresidents = Gross external financing needs/ (CAR + usable reserves) .
-In which: Gross external financing needs = current account payments + plus short-term external debt at the end of the prior year + non-resident deposits at the end of the prior year + long term external debt maturing within the year).
+Monetary base The monetary base consists of local currency in circulation plus the monetary authority's local currency liabilities to other depository corporations.
+The latter normally consists of these depository institutions deposits at the central bank plus central bank securities that can be used in satisfying reserve requirements, though there are national differences in definitions.
+External Score Key Indicators Current Account Receipts (CAR) = Proceeds from exports of goods and services + factor income earned by residents from nonresidents + official and private transfers to residents from nonresidents.
+In which: Factor income = compensation of employees + investment income earned by residents from nonresidents Gross external financing needs (% of CAR plus usable reserves) = Gross external financing needs/ (CAR + usable reserves) .
+In which : Gross external financing needs = current account payments + plus short-term external debt at the end of the prior year + non-resident deposits at the end of the prior year + long term external debt maturing within the year).
 In our projections of gross external financing needs, we make in adjustment in cases where we expect a shift in the portfolio of investments due to weakening economic fundamentals or changes to the regimes for taxes or capital repatriation.
-8 (%) = Narrow net external debt/CAR In which:
+Narrow net external debt/CAF R (%) = Narrow net external debt/CAR In which :